dictu-lang/Dictu/docs/index.md

 Dictu is a high-level dynamically typed, multi-paradigm, interpreted programming language.
 Dictu has a very familiar C-style syntax along with taking inspiration from the family of languages surrounding it, such as Python and JavaScript.

-Dictu means simplistic in Latin.
-This is the aim of the language: to be as simplistic, organized, and logical as humanly possible.

 {: .fs-6 .fw-300 }

 ---